mirohs/headify/README.md

 ### module\_b.c

 In the implementation file, the type definition no longer appears, because it has moved to the header file.
-The line numbers are preserved (by keeping the line breaks after after any removed entities), so that line numbers in compiler error messages are meaningful in the original `.c` file.
+The line numbers are preserved (by keeping the line breaks after any removed entities), so that line numbers in compiler error messages are meaningful in the original `.c` file.

 ```c
 #include <stdio.h>